Connect with others who understand.

 • Petechiae — Flat, discolored, dotlike bruises, which are usually harmless but can be a sign of a blood problem

-• Purpura — A red, purple, brown, or black rash, depending on skin tone, with spots that are slightly bigger than petechiae
+• Purpura — A red, purple, brown, or black rash, depending on your skin tone, with spots that are slightly bigger than petechiae

 • Ecchymoses — Bruises that are larger than purpura and petechiae

 All of these lesions indicate a low platelet count, which can occur in advanced stages of CLL.
+However, some people with CLL also develop a condition called immune thrombocytopenia (ITP) — a condition where the body destroys its own platelets.
+ITP can happen at any time, not only in advanced disease.

 Insect Bite-Like Reactions